aim97/Neural-networks/Theory basics/Improving DNNs/readme.md

 # Improving Deep Neural Networks: Hyper-parameter tuning, Regularization and Optimization
 This section is dedicated to possible improvements to *Deep neural nets*, how to find the best hyper parameters? how to improve the training error, while preventing over-fitting, increase the training speed and more.

-this section will touch to just the theory behind  the different techniques used, as well as some practical parts, but most of the practical aspects will be mentioned in the ***loss and optimization section***.

 ## Overview
 the targets of this section are